-Wanguard provides a network-level protection against volumetric Denial of Service attacks by using several complementary methods:
+Wanguard ensures a network-level protection against volumetric Denial of Service attacks by using several complementary methods:

-- > Wanguard Sensor can be configured to announce via BGP the upstream provider(s) to stop routing traffic towards the attacked destinations.
-This is a simple, widely-used DDoS protection technique as it requires only a preexistent agreement with your BGP peer(s).
-The attacked targets are effectively blocked from accessing the Internet, leaving upstream links and all other destinations not congested during attacks. - > Wanguard Sensor can trigger an Internet Service Provider (ISP) or Managed Security Service Provider (MMSP) that offers anti-DDoS services to start scrubbing the malicious packets in cloud. - > Wanguard Filter can clean malicious packets on-premise by applying dynamic filtering rules on stateless software firewalls and hardware packet filters.
+- > Wanguard Sensor can be configured to announce the upstream provider(s) via BGP to stop routing traffic towards the attacked destinations.
+This is a simple and widely-used DDoS protection technique that requires only a preexistent agreement with your BGP peer(s).
+The attacked targets are effectively blocked from accessing the Internet, with no congestion on the upstream links or to other destinations - ➤ Wanguard Sensor can trigger an Internet Service Provider (ISP) or Managed Security Service Provider (MMSP) that offers cloud-based anti-DDoS services to start scrubbing the malicious traffic - > Wanguard Filter can clean malicious packets on-premise by applying dynamic filtering rules on the Netfilter stateless software firewall or on hardware packet filters.
 Dedicated filtering servers can be clustered in packet scrubbing farms.
-This method protects critical services against attacks that do not congest the upstream links. - > Wanguard Filter can apply filtering rules on third-party DDoS mitigation appliances, firewalls, load-balancers or routers via helper scripts or by using BGP FlowSpec. - ➤ Wanguard Filter can be configured to send notification emails to the ISP's originating non-spoofed attacks.
+This method protects critical services against attacks that do not congest the upstream links - ➤ Wanguard Filter can detect and apply filtering rules on third-party DDoS mitigation appliances, firewalls, load-balancers or routers via helper scripts or by using BGP FlowSpec - Wanguard Filter can be configured to send automatic notification emails to the ISPs that are originating attacks